garrandall/popular-music-data/tracks/the-christmas-song--chestnuts-roasting-on-an-open-fire--christina-aguilera.md

 To see if reindeer really know how to fly

 And so I'm offering this simple phrase
-To kids from one to ninety-two, ooh yeah
+To kids from one to ninety-two, oh yeah
 Though its been said many times, many ways
-Merry Christmas to you, ooh oh yeah, ooh oh yeah
+Merry Christmas to you, oh oh yeah, oh oh yeah

 They know that Santa's on his way, he's on his way He's loaded lots of toys and goodies on his sleigh